 The Dough Roller is a blog about money.
-How to make it, give it, save it, and spend it in a way that moves us closer to financial independence.
+How to make it, give it, save it, and spend it in a way that moves us closer to financial freedom.

 We discuss everything from asset allocation to zero coupon bonds, from savings yields to real estate investing, and from raising financially fit kids to raising financially fit parents (yes, even our parents need raising now and again–at least mine do).
 Your comments are what make this blog interesting and are welcomed, encouraged and greatly appreciated.